Frequency-domain self-force calculations using Gegenbauer reconstruction: Numerical demonstration for scalar-charge scattering

 \subsection{Sensitivity to choices of $\Delta t$, $N$ and $\lambda$}

-In Sections~\ref{sec:small_radius} and \ref{sec:large_radius} we demonstrated the precision of Gegenbauer reconstruction when the parameters $(\Delta t, N, \lambda)$ are chosen to be nearly optimal.
-The aim of this section is to explore the impact of non-optimal parameter choices on the accuracy of reconstruction.
+In Secs.~\ref{sec:small_radius} and \ref{sec:large_radius} we demonstrated the precision of Gegenbauer reconstruction when the parameters $(\Delta t, N, \lambda)$ are chosen to be nearly optimal.
+The aim of this section is to explore the impact of nonoptimal parameter choices on the accuracy of reconstruction.